thepoojashetty/ADVPT_Project/README.md

   Reference solution for the tensor assignment.
 We recommend you to use this implementation as central datastructure for image/label data, the weights and biases for your network, etc. Keep in mind that this implementation is **slow** and potentially needs improvements to overcome the time limits of the evaluation.
+* `src/matvec.hpp`: Reference solution for a matrix-vector multiplication using the tensor class.
+Can be also a potential target for optimizations.

 The file `.gitlab-ci.yml` triggers a continuous integration pipeline that clones, builds, and runs your project.
 It does so using the datasets in `mnist-datasets/`.
 Note that **this is not the evaluation**.